moviro-hub/libosrmc/README.md

 # libosrmc

 A C interface for the OSRM routing engine.
-Provides a simple, full-featured API to access OSRM's routing services with support for JSON and FlatBuffers output formats.
+Provides a simple, full-featured API to access OSRM's route planning in road networks.
+The API has restriction FlatBuffers output format only.

 Originally forked from Daniel Hofmann's `libosrmc`, this version has been substantially refactored to facilitate the development of [OpenSourceRoutingMachine.jl](https://github.com/moviro-hub/OpenSourceRoutingMachine.jl).